Two RV Gypsies: Full-Time RVers

 An Armadillo

 As stated above, the two RV Gypsies returned to this area one year later on April 27, 2010 and found that nature had really changed the area.
 The path to the beach and the river was no longer accessible.
 But since this was a nice day without rain, the two RV Gypsies decided to continue on the trail to actually see the limestone bluffs at Big Shoal this time.
 But after walking the trail for over an hour, they found the trail leading away from the river, so they turned around.
-It wasn't anywhere near as enjoyable as the first trip, even though it was pouring rain the first trip.
+It was not anywhere near as enjoyable as the first trip, even though it was pouring rain the first trip.

 April 27, 2010